caelum1874/Remote-Pong/README.md

 # Remote-Pong
 Use your phone as a controller to play Pong.
 A simple realisation which is build with the following:

 -Node.js
 -Express.js
 -EJS / to generate pages with unique ID
 -Socket.io / communication
 -DeviceOrientationApi / for controller
--Pixi.js / for graphics
+-Pixi.js / for graphics.
+Tested on Firefox Mobile (134.0.1)
 If you want to run the project change the IP address in the room.ejs at the 36 line.

 Sources and materials used:
 -Collision detection and bounce angle of the ball